lwmqn/qnode/README.md

 **Arguments:**

 1. `devAttrs` (_Object_): Device attributes.
     It is just like the `devAttrs` in the arguments of MqttNode constructor, but any change of `clientId`, `mac` is not allowed.
-If you want to change either `clientId` or `mac`, please deregister the qnode from the Server and then re-register to it again.
+If you want to change either `clientId` or `mac`, please deregister qnode from the Server and then re-register to it again.
 Any change of the device attributes will be published with an update message to the Server.

+2. `callback` (_Function_): `function (err, rsp)` will be called when updating procedure is done.
+An `err` occurs if qnode has no connection to a Server. `rsp` is a response object with a status code to tell the result of device attribues updating.
 | rsp.status | Status Code         | Description                                                                        |
 |------------|---------------------|------------------------------------------------------------------------------------|
 | 204        | Changed             | The Server successfuly accepted this update message                                |